fineanmol/plant-tree/README.md

-🌿 Updated on Sat, 26 Jul 2025 20:44:48 GMT
+🪴 Updated on Sat, 26 Jul 2025 20:45:10 GMT

-> "Simplicity is the soul of efficiency."
+> "Code is like humor.
+When you have to explain it, it's bad."